qq88976321/dotfiles/README.md

 ## Key Bindings

-Here are the my daily used key bindings, which may not include all the default key bindings.
+Here are my daily used key bindings, which may not include all the key bindings supported by these tools.

 ### [i3](https://github.com/i3/i3)